Saran-coder90/COD-task1-todo-list/README.md

+**Removing a Task:** Users click the "trash" button on a task to remove it from div container.

-**Removing a Task:** Users click the "×" button on a task to remove it from the list.
+**Removing a All Task:** Users click the "x" button on a task to remove all task from the div container.